sonic-net/sonic-mgmt/docs/testplan/Smartswitch-test-plan.md

 #### Sample Output
 ```
-On Switch: Showing example of one dpu pcie link
+On Switch: Showing example of one DPU pcie link

 root@sonic:/home/cisco# pcieutil generate
 Are you sure to overwrite config file pcie.yaml with current pcie device info? [y/N]: y